mozilla/data-docs/src/concepts/glean/glean.md

 *   _(Work in progress)_ Use events and [Amplitude](https://sso.mozilla.com/amplitude) for product analytics.
 *   [Use Databricks](https://sso.mozilla.com/databricks) for deep-dive analysis.
 *   [Use the Glean debug ping viewer](debug_ping_view.md) for QA & development.
-*   _(Work in progress)_ For experimentation, you will be able to use our [Android experiments library](https://github.com/mozilla-mobile/android-components/blob/master/components/service/experiments/README.md), which integrates with Glean.
+*   For experimentation, you will be able to use [Android experiments library](https://github.com/mozilla-mobile/android-components/blob/master/components/service/experiments/README.md), which integrates with Glean.

 # Contact